 Burials site have special protections.
 Vermont state law prohibits disturbance of burial sites of any kind, even on private land.
 This includes unmarked burials as well as those marked with memorial stones.

-The predictive model is an initial desk review tool; it is only a coarse filter that may highlight potential site areas.
+The predictive model is an initial desk review tool as part of an overall evaluation of the archaeological sensitivity of the project area.
+The predictive model is only a coarse filter that may highlight potential archaeological site areas.

 These guidelines should be utilized by consultants when conducting archaeology in Vermont.